How to Repair a Relationship

 How to repair a relationship: the short answer

-The Gottman Institute frames repair attempts as concrete moves that help couples de-escalate.
-That supports the main rule here: the repair is not the apology as a performance.
-It is the repeated behavior that makes the next hard moment safer.
+The Gottman Institute describes repair attempts as concrete moves that help couples de-escalate.
+That is the spirit here.
+Repair is not a dramatic speech.
+It is the moment you stop trying to win the argument and start making the relationship safer to return to.

-Start with what actually broke
+Step 1: Name what actually broke

 Maybe the real break was, "I felt alone while asking for help."